mitliagkas/mitliagkas.github.io/ml-class.md

 Listed as [IFT6390: Fondements de l'apprentissage machine](https://admission.umontreal.ca/cours-et-horaires/cours/ift-6390/)

 This is a graduate class that caters to an overwhelmingly international crowd.
 It is taught in english.
+Assignments, exams will be available in french and english.
+Students are always encouraged to submit their work and ask questions in their language of preference.
-For a very similar undergraduate class taught in french, please see Guillaume Rabusseau's <a href="https://www-labs.iro.umontreal.ca/~grabus/index.php?page=Teaching">
+For the equivalent class taught entirely in french, please see Guillaume Rabusseau's <a href="https://www-labs.iro.umontreal.ca/~grabus/index.php?page=Teaching">
 IFT3395</a>.